Justin-Watkins/Justin-Watkins.github.io/03-ExploringYourData.md

 sum(den$y[den$x >= 40000]) * bin_size
 #> [1] 0.1337782
 ```

 About thirteen percent of the area under the curve is at points above 40,000 tickets.
 We included these calculations for demonstrative purposes.
 It should make density plots easier to understand.
 We could perform these calculations for each density curve to help us understand the data in a little more granular fashion.

 Histograms and density plots are of particular use when you performing certain statistical analyses of data.
 We'll use them frequently.
 Familiarize yourself with them.
+Learn to love them.

 ## Box, faceted, and scatter plots

 You can also easily split your data by season to analyze the distributions slightly differently.
 In this case, we've used the __facet_grid(season ~ .)__ argument to split the graph on season.
 There really isn't anything different here.
 The function __facet_wrap()__ does something similar.
 Try it out to see the difference.
 The faceted histogram can be seen in figure \@ref(fig:distributionticketseightfacet).

 ```r